About Teen Suicide

 What Can Parents Do?

-Many teens who commit or attempt suicide have given some type of warning to loved ones ahead of time.
+Many teens who die by or attempt suicide have given some type of warning to loved ones ahead of time.
 So it's important for parents to know the warning signs so teens who might be suicidal can get the help they need.

 Some adults feel that kids who say they are going to hurt or kill themselves are "just doing it for attention."
-It's important to realize that if teens are ignored when seeking attention, it may increase the chance of them harming themselves (or worse).
+It's important to realize that if teens are ignored when seeking attention, it may increase the chance of them harming themselves.

 Getting attention in the form of ER visits, doctor's appointments, and residential treatment generally is not something teens want — unless they're seriously depressed and thinking about suicide or at least wishing they were dead.
 It's important to see warning signs as serious, not as "attention-seeking" to be ignored.